Island fox

-The island fox (Urocyon littoralis) is a small fox that is endemic to six of the eight Channel Islands of California.
-There are six subspecies, each unique to the island it lives on, reflecting its evolutionary history.
-They are generally docile, show little fear of humans, and are easily tamed.
+The island fox (Urocyon littoralis) is a small fox species that is endemic to six of the eight Channel Islands of California.
+Evolved from their mainland gray fox (U. cinereoargenteus) recent and larger ancestor, they diversified into six distinct subspecies, each confined to a single island and exhibiting insular dwarfism.
+Island fox are generally docile, show little fear of humans, and are easily tamed.
 Island foxes played an important role in the spiritual lives of native Channel Islanders.
 They have been likely semi-domesticated as pets, used as pelts, or for other functions, like pest control.
+Genetic and archaeological evidence suggests that the foxes arrived on the islands over 7,000 years ago, likely assisted by early human populations.

 Taxonomy and evolution

+Genetic and archaeological evidence indicates that the species descends from a population of the mainland gray fox that arrived on the islands around 7,300 years ago, possibly due to having been introduced to the islands by humans.
+Humans are almost certainly responsible for their presence on the southern islands.
+The species is around 25% smaller than its mainland ancestor, an example of insular dwarfism.

-The island fox shares the genus Urocyon with the mainland gray fox (U. cinereoargenteus), the species from which it is descended.
-Its small size is a result of insular dwarfism, a form of allopatric speciation.
-Because the island fox is geographically isolated, it has not acquired immunity to parasites and diseases brought in from the mainland and is especially vulnerable to those that the domestic dog may carry.
+Because the island fox is geographically isolated, it has not acquired immunity to parasites and diseases brought in from the mainland and is especially vulnerable to those that the domestic dog (Canis familiaris) may carry.
 In addition, predation by the golden eagle (Aquila chrysaetos) and human activities devastated fox numbers on several of the Channel Islands in the 1990s.
 Four island fox subspecies were federally protected as an endangered species in 2004, and efforts to rebuild fox populations and restore the ecosystems of the Channel Islands are being undertaken.
 Radio collars are being attached to foxes in an effort to track and locate the young foxes.
 To date these efforts have been largely successful.

 There are six subspecies of the island fox, each of which is native to a specific Channel Island, and which evolved there independently of the others.
 The subspecies are: